Ultimate 2022 Travel Guide to Gigantes Islands for First-time Travelers

-- We recommend guests to be there at 12 to 12:30pm, a little earlier from the scheduled 1:00pm departure.
+- We recommend guests to be there from 12 to 12:30pm, a little earlier from the scheduled 1:00pm departure.
 Sometimes the captain departs earlier without notice.
 Also, remind your resort that you’re going to be taking the public boat back to Bancal.
 The electricity on the island is not 24/7.
 Be sure to bring power banks for emergencies.
 But fret not as electricity is already available on the island.

-- Also, signal is very limited on all major networks.
+- Also, the signal is very limited on all major networks.
 Only Smart and Sun Cellular have signals at Gigantes Island.
 If you a postpaid subscriber to other telecom networks, you can simply buy prepaid Sim cards from Smart or Sun Cellular.

-- When commuting around mainland Panay, best option would be taking the van.
+- When commuting around mainland Panay, the best option would be taking the van.
 It’s faster than taking the bus.

 - When it comes to food serving, we recommend you order meals ahead of time, as food takes long to be served.

 - As mentioned earlier, no banks and ATM Machines can be found at Gigantes Island so you need to bring enough cash for tour and entrance fee as well.

 - Although this is a no-brainer, Sunscreen is a must when visiting the Island.
 Whenever possible, use sunblock with high SPF; remember you will be in the water most of the time.

-- You can bring some snack with you.
+- You can bring some snacks with you.
 However, sari-sari stores are also accessible on the Island.
 Bring bottled water for the Island Hopping.
 You can also have it refilled at the resort for free.

 - We suggest you bring your towel, shampoo, and soap, as they are not provided at the resort.

 - Don’t forget your medicines especially if you have some maintenance.
 Of course, a first aid kit would be very helpful.

 I was very happy that I brought my action camera along with my Smartphone cameras.
 Since water activities are nice things to do while navigating Gigantes Islands, action cameras came in very handy.
 Whenever possible, extra batteries and power banks are very helpful.